-Expanded narrative describing target student's Present Level of Educational and Functional Performance (PLOP) -100 points:
+Expanded narrative describing target student's Present Level of Academic and Functional Performance (PLAAFP) -100 points:

-You will continue to focus on the case study target student with significant disabilities that you used for the Assessment History Analysis.
+You will continue to focus on a target student with significant disabilities for this assignment.
+This will either be a student you currently teach or the case study student that you used for the Assessment History Analysis.
 You will use this assessment history as well information gathered on the student through the four assigned assessment activities to complete the first part of the IEP and the student's Present Level of Academic and Functional Performance per VDOE regulations and procedures and guidelines for the IEP.